vanya706/smart-startup/README.md

 - Startup with multiple profiles at one time, with defend against twice running same file
 - You can also run programs from profiles manually

 ### Supported Conditions

 - DayOfWeek - By One Or Some Or All Days of the Week
 - Time - By Specific Time
 - PowerConnected - True or False (useful for laptops)

-> Can be multiple conditions for example:
+> Can be multiple conditions, for instance:
 > DayOfWeek: Monday, Tuesday, Wednesday, Thursday, Friday
 > AND Time: after 19:00 AND PowerConnected: True
 > OR DayOfWeek: Saturday, Sunday
 > AND PowerConnected: True
-> RUN Flow: Music
+> then RUN Flow: Music